 Tile Calculator

 Calculate how many tiles you need for floors, walls, and backsplashes.
-Enter your area dimensions, tile size, and grout width to get precise tile counts, box quantities, and waste estimates.
+Enter your room dimensions, tile size, gap width, and waste percentage to get precise tile counts, grout amount, and total cost estimate.

 How to Calculate Tiles Needed